rajkunamaneni/TrafficDetector/README.md

 ### Hardware and Other Prerequisites:

-One should be in possession of a Raspberry Pi (version 3).
-One can install Ubuntu Server using the Raspberry Pi's imaging software.
-This can be found here: https://www.raspberrypi.com/software/.
-Ubuntu Server is a lightweight framework compared to other alternatives, including Ubuntu Desktop.
-Other prerequisites would include a SD card (32 GB is more than enough).
-An SD card with a fraction of the storage will also suffice.
+Raspberry Pi Requirements: A Raspberry Pi (version 3B+ or later) is recommended.
+We recommend installing Ubuntu Server LTS, which can be downloaded from the Raspberry Pi Imager Software.
+This version is more resource-efficient compared to Ubuntu Desktop because it does not bloat the storage with GUI files.

+However, Raspberry Pi is NOT required!
+Any PC that can run the latest Ubuntu Server LTS is valid.
+We recommend the following minimum requirements for the machine:

+CPU: Intel Pentium or AMD Athlon dual-core processor (e.g., Intel Pentium Gold G6400 or AMD Athlon 3000G)

+Motherboard: Any motherboard with onboard Wi-Fi/Ethernet or a dedicated External Wi-Fi Card

+Memory (RAM): 4GB DDR4 RAM recommended (DDR3 also valid)

+Storage: An 8 GB SD card should suffice, the bigger the better as the tool grows overtime.

 Access to AWS hosting is also needed.
 In the future, there is potential to expand to other well-known hosting platforms (i.e. DigitalOcean, Cloudflare, etc.).